waxx567/copacetic-caracal/crm/NOTES.md

 Apply unapplied migrations
 `python manage.py migrate`

-Run server again to check no issues
+Run server again to check there are no issues
 `python manage.py runserver`